jacksleight/statamic-memberbox/docs/implementation.md

 {:toc}
 </details>

+It's up to you exactly how you want to implement the Members features on your site, below is an overview of what's avaliable and examples of how they can be implemented.

 ---

-## Linking to form pages from your templates
+## Linking to the form pages from your templates

 These tags are avaliable for linking to the form pages: